Lots more information than you will find on Google maps

 Find out which roads are suitable for 2WD cars, or for cycle riding in summer.

-The map will only work with the latest browsers - Internet Explorer 9, Firefox or Chrome.
-Not tested on Safari.
-(Let me know if it works on a Mac)
+The map will only work with the latest browsers - Internet Explorer 9 or above, Firefox or Chrome.

 One of the many historical projects currently being undertaken by KHA invovles checking the the old maps of what is now Kosciuszko Park against what can still be physically seen on the ground.
 This process is formally know as "Ground-truthing".